Beyond the Sit Bones: How Adjustable Saddles Are Changing Mountain Bike Comfort

 • Biometric feedback to help optimize saddle configuration

-Imagine a future where your saddle automatically widens slightly when your GPS detects you're starting a long climb, or narrows when you hit a technical descent.
-This might sound like science fiction, but the technology foundations already exist.
+Imagine a future where your saddle automatically widens when your GPS detects a long climb, or narrows on a technical descent.
+That might sound like science fiction, but the technology foundations already exist.

 Is an Adjustable Saddle Right for You?